ikorason/devConfigs/README.md

 - Install zsh
 - Install neovim - via brew

+Neovim - NvChad

+I use NvChad["https://nvchad.com/"] as based config for my neovim configuratio, but I commit all of my custom mappins and configs in the nvim/custom dir

 Notes:

 - before install telescope and create keymap for “grep”, install ripgrep - brew - in order for searching words works